 - Correct or add relevant information to your listing.

-Once you take that step, you can narrow down which review platform you want to focus on for encouraging customer feedback.
+Once you take that step, you can narrow down which customer review platform you want to focus on for encouraging massage feedback.
 This doesn’t mean you’ll neglect the other listings, just that you’ll have a primary platform for building your customer’s voice.

 Tip #2: Get Personal With Your Emails